madratman/rep/rep-I000_.rst

  - Allow user to set names for target poses.
  - Thinking along the lines of MoveIt! now, it is better to ask from the users two fields in each possible case.
 Tolerances are zero by default, and hence it is a free-space point.
  - Functionality for simple curves - line, circle, etc for both types.
+ - Also provide templates for common tasks - blending from Godel, other FTPs?
  - Ask input for velocity at each point/tracjectory segment from each user.
  - Ask to specify interpolation type.
  - All this to be done in a GUI.
 Goal/CP position, orientation, velocity, constraints/tolerances.